A Guide to Arthurian Archaeology: Badon, Castle Killibury, Glastonbury, South Cadbury & Tintagel

 Duodecimum fuit bellum in monte Badonis

-Before going any further it must be pointed out that the association of this battle with Arthur can be evidenced no earlier than the 9th century, with recent research into the earliest manuscript of Gildas's DEB (British Library, Cotton Vitellius A.vi) concluding that, rather than not identifying the battle with any particular British leader, Gildas in fact identifies the victor of Badon as Ambrosius Aurelianus (O.J.
-Padel, 'The Nature of Arthur' in Cambrian Medieval Celtic Studies 27 (Summer 1994) pp.1-31 at pp.16-18; M. Wood, In Search of England: Journeys Into the English Past (London, 1999), pp.34-38).
-The confusion over the victor is likely to stem from the very nature of the early medieval figure of Arthur.
-It fits into the picture described elsewhere of a larger process by which a non-historical folkloric figure named 'Arthur' was historicised, partly with great battles from the past fought by genuine leaders of the 'Heroic Age' (see Concepts of Arthur, Chapter Six; Padel, 1994; 'The Historicity and Historicisation of Arthur').
+Before going any further it must be pointed out that the association of this battle with Arthur can be evidenced no earlier than the 9th century, with recent research into the earliest manuscript of Gildas' DEB (British Library, Cotton Vitellius A.vi) concluding that, rather than not identifying the battle with any particular British leader, Gildas in fact identifies the victor of Badon as Ambrosius Aurelianus (O. J. Padel, 'The Nature of Arthur', Cambrian Medieval Celtic Studies, 27 (1994), pp. 1-31 at pp. 16-18; M. Wood, In Search of England: Journeys Into the English Past (London, 1999), pp. 34-38).
+This confusion over the victor fits into the picture described elsewhere of a process by which a non-historical folkloric figure named 'Arthur' was historicised, partly with great battles from the past fought by genuine leaders of the 'Heroic Age' (see Green, 2007, chapter six; Padel, 1994).
 This does not, of course, lessen the desire to identify the site of this battle, and this question has long been a source of controversy.

-Unfortunately the other evidence (both historical and archaeological) is similarly subjective and inconclusive with the result that we must, to some extent, follow Myres when he says that 'We shall never know where Mons Badonicus was' (R.G.
-Collingwood and J.N.L.
-Myres Roman Britain and the English Settlements (Oxford, 1936) p.379; see S. Hirst and P. Rahtz 'Liddington Castle and the Battle of Badon: Excavation and Research 1976' in The Archaeological Journal 153 (1996) pp1-59 at pp.8-19 for a good summary of the 'search' for Badon).
-Overall the weight of archaeological evidence points to somewhere in Southern or Eastern Britain as the area where such a battle is likely to have been fought, but beyond this it is difficult to progress.
-There is simply insufficient evidence to allow us to decide between the competing cases: 'the site of Mons Badonicus in the absence of any early topographical information... remains anyone's guess' (J.N.L.
-Myres, in The Antiquaries Journal 25 (1945), p.84).
+Unfortunately the other available evidence for the location of Badon (both historical and archaeological) is similarly subjective and inconclusive (see S. Hirst and P. Rahtz, 'Liddington Castle and the Battle of Badon: Excavation and Research 1976', The Archaeological Journal, 153 (1996), pp. 1-59 at pp. 8-19 for a good summary of the 'search' for Badon).
+Overall, the weight of archaeological evidence points to somewhere in southern or eastern Britain as the area where such a battle is likely to have been fought -- as this is where the Anglo-Saxons were in the fifth and earlier sixth centuries -- but beyond this it is difficult to progress.
+There is simply insufficient evidence to allow us to decide between the competing cases: 'the site of Mons Badonicus in the absence of any early topographical information... remains anyone's guess' (J. N. L. Myres, in The Antiquaries Journal, 25 (1945), p.
+84).

 Castle Killibury, Cornwall

-In 1900 Castle Killibury (Cornwall) was suggested as Kelli wic for three main reasons: firstly that a hill-fort would be the most appropriate identification; secondly that the names are similar; and thirdly because it was near Tregeare Rounds.
-This last argument is the one that tipped the balance in favour of this site when the name alone gave it no better case to be Kelli wic than anywhere else.
-This argument is however false.
-Its origins lie in attempts to discover the Dimilioc that Geoffrey of Monmouth has Gorlois, Duke of Cornwall, being beseiged at whilst Uther was fathering Arthur at Tintagel.
-Geoffrey's Dimiloic is obviously the hill-fort close by Domellick but eighteenth-century antiquarians, reading Geoffrey's text, believed that Dimilioc had to be within a night's ride of Tintagel (Domellick is 20 miles away), though Geoffrey never states this.
-They thus looked for a hill-fort near Tintagel that might be Dimilioc and they settled on Tregeare Rounds, leading to the invalid argument, which seemed cogent at the time, that Killibury was near to Tregeare Rounds and was thus likely to be Kelli wic.
-However, 'in the light of the re-identification of Dimilioc, there is now no reason for maintaining the suggestion [that Killibury = Kelli wic], other than the vague similarity of the names' (O.J.
-Padel 'Some south-western sites with Arthurian associations' in R. Bromwich, A.O.H.
-Jarman and B.F.
-Roberts (edd.)
+The Arthurian associations of Castle Killibury stem from attempts to discover the location of Kelli wic, the name given in both Culhwch ac Olwen and Trioedd Ynys Prydein to Arthur's residence in Cornwall.
+In 1900 Castle Killibury was suggested as Kelli wic for three main reasons: firstly that a hill-fort would be the most appropriate identification; secondly that the names Kelli wic and Killibury are similar; and thirdly because it was near Tregeare Rounds.
+This last argument is the one that tipped the balance in favour of this site, when the name alone gave it no better case to be Kelli wic than, say, Callington and Calliwith.
+This argument is, however, false.
+Its origins lie in attempts to discover the Dimilioc that Geoffrey of Monmouth has Gorlois, Duke of Cornwall, being besieged at whilst Uther was fathering Arthur at Tintagel.
+Geoffrey's Dimilioc is obviously the hill-fort close by Domellick, but eighteenth-century antiquarians, reading Geoffrey's text, believed that Dimilioc had to be within a night's ride of Tintagel (Domellick is twenty miles away), though Geoffrey never states this.
+They thus looked for a hill-fort near Tintagel which might be Dimilioc instead, and they settled on Tregeare Rounds, leading to the invalid argument -- which seemed cogent at the time -- that Killibury was near to Tregeare Rounds and was thus likely to be Kelli wic.
+However, 'in the light of the re-identification of Dimilioc, there is now no reason for maintaining the suggestion [that Killibury = Kelli wic], other than the vague similarity of the names' (O. J. Padel, 'Some south-western sites with Arthurian associations', in R. Bromwich et al (edd.)
 The Arthur of the Welsh.
-The Arthurian Legend in Medieval Welsh Literature (Cardiff 1991) pp.229-248 at p.236).
+The Arthurian Legend in Medieval Welsh Literature (Cardiff, 1991), pp. 229-48 at p.
+236).

-So where, then, was Kelli wic if not at Castle Killibury?
-Given the testimony of Culhwch ac Olwen and Trioedd Ynys Prydein, it seems clear that the early medieval Welsh considered it to have been located in the Cornwall or the South-West.
-There is some additional evidence which may help in the attempt to further narrow down the area meant, such as the mention in 1302 of one Thomas de Kellewik from the far west of Cornwall, but beyond this it is difficult to say.
+The question thus becomes, where was Kelli wic if it was not Castle Killibury?
+Given the testimony of Culhwch ac Olwen and Trioedd Ynys Prydein, it seems clear that the early medieval Welsh considered it to have been located in the Cornwall or the south-west.
+There is some additional evidence which may help in the attempt to further narrow down the area meant, such as the reference in 1302 to a Thomas de Kellewik from the far west of Cornwall, but beyond this it is difficult to say.
 It is, however, worth pointing out that the name Kelli wic itself would seem to mean 'forest grove', and there is thus no pressing reason to believe that Arthur's Kelli wic was based on any real place.
-Indeed, as Ford points out, it may have originally been envisaged as somewhere Otherworldly (sacred groves being common in Celtic myth) and only later might a specific location have been ascribed to it (See O.J.
-Padel 'The Nature of Arthur' in Cambrian Medieval Celtic Studies 27 (Summer 1994) pp.1-31 at pp.12-13, and P.K.
-Ford, 'On the Significance of Some Arthurian Names in Welsh' in Bulletin of the Board of Celtic Studies 30 (1983), pp.268-73).
+Indeed, as Ford points out, it may have originally been envisaged as somewhere Otherworldly (sacred groves being common in Celtic myth) and only later might a specific location have been ascribed to it (see O. J. Padel, 'The Nature of Arthur', Cambrian Medieval Celtic Studies, 27 (1994), pp. 1-31 at pp. 12-13; P. K. Ford, 'On the Significance of Some Arthurian Names in Welsh', Bulletin of the Board of Celtic Studies, 30 (1983), pp. 268-73).

 Glastonbury, Somerset

-There are two areas of interest in Glastonbury, the Abbey (ST 500388) and the Tor (ST 512386).
-Ralegh Radford's excavations at the Abbey in the 1960s aimed to discover the earliest religious activity on the site -- they found an ancient cemetery of stone-lined graves near traces of a small timber structure thought to be the original church of St Mary (C.A.
-Ralegh Radford 'Glastonbury Abbey' in G. Ashe (ed.)
-The Quest for Arthur's Britain (Paladin 1971) pp.97-110).
-Along with this building were found post-holes interpreted as traces of wattled oratories, and all of this was bounded on the east by a great bank and ditch interpreted as a monastic vallum.
-While there was no dating evidence these features, all lay below Saxon features and thus it seemed likely that they were 'Celtic' in date: 'More recent excavation on the precinct ditch uncovered wooden stakes which yielded radiocarbon determinations centering on the late sixth and seventh centuries.
-Also found in this area was an eastern Mediterranean copper censer, of late sixth- or seventh-century date, which suggests that Glastonbury maintained Byzantine ecclesiastical contacts.'
-(C. Snyder 'A gazetteer of Sub-Roman Britain (AD 400-600): The British sites' in Internet Archaeology 3 (1997)).
+There are two areas of interest in Glastonbury, namely the Abbey (ST 500388) and the Tor (ST 512386).
+Ralegh Radford's excavations at the Abbey in the 1960s aimed to discover the earliest religious activity on the site, and they uncovered an ancient cemetery of stone-lined graves near traces of a small timber structure thought to be the original church of St Mary (C. A. Ralegh Radford, 'Glastonbury Abbey', in G. Ashe (ed.)
+The Quest for Arthur's Britain (London, 1971), pp. 97-110).
+Along with this building were found post-holes interpreted as traces of wattled oratories and all of this was bounded on the east by a great bank and ditch interpreted as a monastic vallum.
+While there was no dating evidence these features, all lay below later Anglo-Saxon features and thus it seemed likely that they were 'Celtic' in date.
+More recent excavations on the precinct ditch uncovered wooden stakes which yielded radiocarbon dates centred on the late sixth and seventh centuries.
+Also found in this area was an eastern Mediterranean copper censer, again of late sixth- or seventh-century date, which has been taken to suggest that Glastonbury was a British Christian site which maintained Byzantine ecclesiastical contacts (C. Snyder, 'A Gazetteer of Sub-Roman Britain (AD 400-600): The British sites', Internet Archaeology, 3 (1997)).

-Philip Rahtz's excavations on the Tor have uncovered much more evidence of post-Roman activity (dating from the late fifth century onwards -- there is no sign of earlier activity): structures were found on the summit of the Tor and on the terrace platforms, and there were certainly wooden buildings upon these, though little remained of them.
-Associated with these buildings were charcoal, burnt stones and 'hundredweights of food remains, mainly animal bones.
-These were not of animals slaughtered on the spot but of those brought to the Tor as joints: bones of cattle, sheep and pig.'
-(P.Rahtz 'Glastonbury Tor' in G. Ashe (ed.)
-The Quest for Arthur's Britain (Paladin 1971) pp.111-122 at p.116).
-Several post-holes around an eastern hollow have been interpreted as some sort of fence or protective barrier, and in the the hollow there was evidence, including an iron lamp-holder, suggestive of the presence of a building.
+Philip Rahtz's excavations on the Tor have uncovered much more evidence of post-Roman activity (dating from the late fifth century onwards -- there is no sign of earlier activity): structures were found on the summit of the Tor and on the terrace platforms, and there were certainly wooden buildings upon these, although little remained of them.
+Associated with these buildings were charcoal, burnt stones and large quantities of food remains, mainly animal bones.
+These were not the remains of animals slaughtered on the spot, but rather of meat brought to the Tor as joints (P. Rahtz, 'Glastonbury Tor', in G. Ashe (ed.)
+The Quest for Arthur's Britain (London, 1971), pp. 111-22 at p.
+116).
+Several post-holes around an eastern hollow have been interpreted as some sort of fence or protective barrier, and in the the hollow there was a variety of evidence, including an iron lamp-holder, suggestive of the presence of a building.
 Also found in this area was a mysterious stone cairn which defies solid interpretation but might be seen as building foundations, a bench or even an alter.
-The most important area was the south platform, an artificially cut platform which has been partly destroyed by erosion, where traces of a large timber building were found along with two hearths, crucibles and other evidence of metal working; a dozen pieces of imported Mediterranean amphoras (providing dating evidence); and a carved bronze head (stylistically 'Celtic') which may have been enameled.
-The nature of the post-Roman activity on the Tor is difficult to assess.
-The excavator favoured the explanation of the Tor as a secular fortress of a lesser British chieftan (he ruled out the idea that the Tor may have been a signalling station as part of a defensive network), due to the large numbers of animal bones, the evidence for metal-working and the presence of imported mediterranean pottery.
-However, the Tor could just as easily have been a ecclesiastical site -- the main argument against this was that the large numbers of animal bones were contrary to the ascetic lifestyle of monks of this period, but recent excavations at monastic centres such as Whithorn have revealed large numbers of animal bones thus negating this argument and making the interpretation of the Tor as an early hermitic monastic site equally as valid as the interpretation of this site as a secular fortification (see further P. Rahtz English Heritage Book of Glastonbury (Batsford 1993); C. Snyder 'A gazetteer of Sub-Roman Britain (AD 400-600): The British sites' in Internet Archaeology 3 (1997); P. Hill Whithorn and St Ninian.
-The Excavation of a Monastic Town 1984-91 (Sutton 1997)).
+The most important area was the south platform, an artificially cut platform which has been partly destroyed by erosion, where traces of a large timber building were found along with two hearths, crucibles and other evidence of metal working; a dozen pieces of imported post-Roman Mediterranean amphorae (providing dating evidence); and a carved bronze head (stylistically 'Celtic') which may have been enameled.
+The exact nature of the post-Roman activity on the Tor is, however, difficult to assess.
+The excavator favoured the explanation of the Tor as a secular fortress of a lesser British chieftain (he ruled out the idea that the Tor may have been a signalling station as part of a defensive network), due to the large numbers of animal bones, the evidence for metal-working and the presence of imported Mediterranean pottery.
+However, the Tor could just as easily have been a ecclesiastical site -- the main argument against this was that the large numbers of animal bones were contrary to the ascetic lifestyle of monks of this period, but recent excavations at monastic centres such as Whithorn have revealed large numbers of animal bones, thus negating this argument and making the interpretation of the Tor as an early hermitic monastic site equally as valid as the interpretation of this site as a secular fortification (see further P. Rahtz, English Heritage Book of Glastonbury (London, 1993); C. Snyder, 'A Gazetteer of Sub-Roman Britain (AD 400-600): The British sites', Internet Archaeology, 3 (1997); P. Hill, Whithorn and St Ninian.
+The Excavation of a Monastic Town 1984-91 (Stroud, 1997)).

-Glastonbury....was beseiged by the tyrant Arthur with an innumerable host because of his wife Gwenhwyfar, whom the aforesaid king Melwas had violated and carried off bringing her there for safety, because of the invulnerable position's protection, provided by the thicketed fortifications of reed, rivers and marshes.
+Glastonbury... was besieged by the tyrant Arthur with an innumerable host because of his wife Gwenhwyfar, whom the aforesaid king Melwas had violated and carried off bringing her there for safety, because of the invulnerable position's protection, provided by the thicketed fortifications of reed, rivers and marshes.
 The war-like king had searched for the queen throughout the cycle of one year, and at last heard that she resided there.
 Thereupon he called up the armies of the whole of Cornwall and Devon and war was prepared between the enemies.

-This story, despite its obvious aim of justifying the privileges of Glastonbury Abbey, would appear to have ancient origins.
-However, the Arthurian associations of Glastonbury indicated here were probably not part of the original tale which, it has been convincingly argued, was a story about the rescue of Gwenhwyfar from an Otherworld Island of Glass similar to Preideu Annwfyn and its analogues.
-The version presented in Vita Gildae was probably an adaption of this story, with the Isle of Glass being identified spuriously as Glastonbury by Caradoc (the name actually means 'island, or fortress, of the Glastings', though he may not have been the first to make the identification) thus allowing him to introduce the abbot of Glastonbury -- the Glastonbury community being the recipients of his Life -- as peace-maker and benificiary of 'many lands' from Arthur and Melwas (see Patrick Sims-Williams 'The Early Welsh Arthurian Poems' in Bromwich et al (edd.)
-The Arthur of the Welsh: The Arthurian Legend in Medieval Welsh Literature (Cardiff 1991), pp.33-71 at pp.58-61).
+This story, despite its obvious aim of justifying the privileges of Glastonbury Abbey, would appear to have ancient origins, as it is referred to in a number of other sources.
+However, Glastonbury was probably not part of the original tale which, it has been convincingly argued, was a story about the rescue of Gwenhwyfar from an Otherworld 'Island of Glass' similar to Preideu Annwfyn and its analogues.
+The version presented in Vita Gildae was probably an adaptation of this story, with the 'Isle of Glass' being identified spuriously as Glastonbury by Caradoc (the name actually means 'island, or fortress, of the Glastings', though he may not have been the first to make the identification) thus allowing him to introduce the abbot of Glastonbury -- the Glastonbury community being the recipients of his Life -- as peace-maker and beneficiary of 'many lands' from Arthur and Melwas (see P. Sims-Williams, 'The Early Welsh Arthurian Poems', in R. Bromwich et al (edd.)
+The Arthur of the Welsh: The Arthurian Legend in Medieval Welsh Literature (Cardiff 1991), pp. 33-71 at pp. 58-61).

-A far more significant Arthurian connection emerged in the 1190s with the excavation at the Abbey of a grave containing a leaden cross which claimed that the grave was that of Arthur.
+A far more significant Arthurian connection emerged in the 1190s, with the excavation at the Abbey of a grave containing a lead cross which proclaimed that the monks had found the burial-place of Arthur.
 This episode has been much discussed but it is now generally held to be a late twelfth-century fraud on the part of the Glastonbury monks, possibly for the benefit of the king rather than themselves.
-The case against a fraud is mainly based upon the researches of C.A.
-Ralegh Radford (in G. Ashe (ed.)
-The Quest for Arthur's Britain (Paladin 1971)), who demonstrated that they did indeed 'find' a grave and who believed that the Latin of the cross was earlier than the twelfth century (which would indicate that there was no late twelfth-century fraud).
-This latter suggestion has however now been rejected and the cross is seen as solidly twelfth century (indeed, it has been noted that the inscription derives in part from Geoffrey of Monmouth's Historia Regum Britanniae, a copy of which was present at Glastonbury from the 1170s) and the fact that they did find a grave only indicates that they chose a spot to excavate that they knew to have an ancient grave -- indeed, it appears to have been marked in the graveyard as such previous to their excavations.
+The case against a fraud is mainly based upon the researches of C. A. Ralegh Radford (in G. Ashe (ed.), The Quest for Arthur's Britain (London, 1971)), who demonstrated that the monks did indeed 'find' a grave and who believed that the Latin of the cross was earlier than the twelfth century, which would indicate that there was no late twelfth-century fraud.
+This latter suggestion has, however, now been widely rejected, and the cross is seen instead as solidly twelfth century in origins; indeed, it has been noted that the inscription derives in part from Geoffrey of Monmouth's Historia Regum Britanniae, a copy of which was present at Glastonbury from the 1170s.
+As such, the fact that the monks did find a grave only indicates that they chose a spot to excavate which they knew to contain an ancient grave, and the spot in question does appear to have been marked in the graveyard as such previous to their excavations.
 It might, of course, be proposed that while the cross is a product of the twelfth-century fraud, it was based on a genuine remembrance of Arthur being buried in the Abbey graveyard, but this can be nothing more than wishful thinking.
-It is worth pointing out that, previous to the 'discovery' of Arthur's 'grave', it appears to have been generally held that no-one knew where Arthur's grave was and, indeed, that he might still be alive -- see Concepts of Arthur Chapter Two and O.J.
-Padel 'The Nature of Arthur' in Cambrian Medieval Celtic Studies 27 (Summer 1994) pp.1-31 at pp.8-12 for a full discussion belief that Arthur was not dead and would return.
-In consequence, it seems clear that there is no reason to think that there was any concept that Arthur was actually buried at Glastonbury before the 1190s, and the 'discovery' of Arthur's grave is almost certainly a monastic fraud of the type with which historians are familiar -- truly 'early' Arthurian associations at Glastonbury are only to be found in Caradoc's account, for what this is worth.
-See further P. Rahtz English Heritage Book of Glastonbury (Batsford 1993); J. Carey, 'The Finding of Arthur's Grave: A Story from Clonmacnoise?' in J. Carey et al (edd.)
-Ildánach Ildírech.
-A Festschrift for Proinsias Mac Cana (Andover & Aberystwyth, 1999), pp.1-14; J.P.
-Carley, ‘Arthur in English History' in W.R.J.
-Barron (ed.)
-The Arthur of the English (Cardiff, 1999), pp.47-57; A. Gransden, 'The Growth of Glastonbury Traditions and Legends in the Twelfth Century' in Journal of Ecclesiastical History 27 (1976), pp.337-58; and Somerset and Dorset Notes & Queries for 1984 for discussion of this burial and its status as a fraud.
+It is worth pointing out that, previous to the 'discovery' of Arthur's 'grave', it appears to have been generally held that no-one knew where Arthur's grave was and, moreover, that he might still be alive: see T. Green, Concepts of Arthur (Stroud, 2007), chapter two, and O. J. Padel, 'The Nature of Arthur', Cambrian Medieval Celtic Studies, 27 (1994), pp. 1-31 at pp. 8-12, for a full discussion of the belief that Arthur was not dead and would return.

 South Cadbury, Somerset